George Sheltz

-George Arthur Sheltz (April 20, 1946 – December 21, 2021) was an American prelate of the Roman Catholic Church.
+George Arthur Sheltz (April 20, 1946 – December 21, 2021) was an American prelate of the Roman Catholic Church in the United States.
 Sheltz served as an auxiliary bishop of the Archdiocese of Galveston-Houston in Texas from 2012 to 2021.

 Biography

 Early life

-Sheltz was born April 20, 1946, in Houston, Texas to George and Margaret Sheltz.
+Sheltz was born on April 20, 1946, in Houston, Texas to George and Margaret Sheltz.
 He attended Annunciation Catholic School and St. Thomas High School, both in Houston.
+His father, Deacon George Sheltz Sr., was in the first class of permanent deacons ordained for the diocese in 1972.
+His brother, Anton Sheltz, was ordained a priest for the then-Diocese of Galveston-Houston in 1976.
+His uncle, Monsignor Anton Frank, was the first native Houstonian ordained for the diocese in 1933.

 While in high school, Sheltz decided to enter the priesthood.
-After graduation, he entered St. Mary's Seminary and the University of St. Thomas, graduating in 1971 with a Bachelor of Arts in philosophy and a Master's in Theology.
+After graduation, he entered St. Mary's Seminary and the University of St. Thomas in Houston, graduating in 1971 with a Bachelor of Arts degree in philosophy and a Master of Theology degree.